By Mark Forbes

 Recession is inevitable, but recovery will also come.
 Businesses need to remain standing in six or 12 months time and be positioned for the bounce back.
 Much of that rests on considered, strategic decisions, communicated clearly and effectively.

 At Icon, we provide high-level corporate counsel, strategic advice and operational assistance to business, government agencies and not for profits.
-We see fundamental and permanent changes to structures and practices from the Corona pandemic.
+We see fundamental and permanent changes to structures and practices from the Coronavirus pandemic.

 Some of these changes will likely be positive, with an increased emphasis on e-commerce, expansions of digital marketplaces, enhanced capacity to engage and consult remotely, new flexible ways of working, and more user-friendly websites with services moving online.